 For a subspace $Y\subset X_1\times\cdots\times X_m$ including the base point of $X_1\times\cdots\times X_m$, we put $Y^k:=Y\cap T^k$ for $i=0,\ldots,m$, so we get a filtration

 which is called the fat wedge filtration of $Y$.

-We give a combinatorial description of the fat wedge filtration $*=\RZ_K^0\subset\RZ_K^1\subset\cdots\subset\RZ_K^m=\RZ_K$ of the real moment-angle complex $\RZ_K$, where we choose the point $-1$ to be the basepoint of $S^0=\{-1,+1\}$.
+We give a combinatorial description of the fat wedge filtration of the real moment-angle complex $\RZ_K$, where we choose the point $-1$ to be the basepoint of $S^0=\{-1,+1\}$.
 For any $\emptyset\ne I\subset[m]$ we identify $\RZ_{K_I}$ with the subspace $\{(x_1,\ldots,x_m)\in\RZ_K\,\vert\,x_i=-1\text{ for }i\not\in I\}$ of $\RZ_K$.
 Then by the definition of the fat wedge filtration, we have

 for $i=1,\ldots,m$.
-In order to describe the fat wedge filtration of $\RZ_K$ combinatorially, we employ the cubical decomposition of a simplicial complex presented in \cite{BP}, and we recall it here.
-To nested subsets $\sigma\subset\tau\subset[m]$, we assign the $(|\tau|-|\sigma|)$-dimensional face
+In order to describe the fat wedge filtration of $\RZ_K$ combinatorially, we employ the cubical decomposition of a simplicial complex presented in \cite{BP}.
+To nested subsets $\sigma\subset\tau\subset[m]$ (not necessarily simplices of $K$), we assign the $(|\tau|-|\sigma|)$-dimensional face

 of the cube $(D^1)^{\times m}$.
 Notice that any face of the cube $(D^1)^{\times m}$ is expressed by $C_{\sigma\subset\tau}$ for some $\sigma\subset\tau\subset[m]$, and in particular, any vertex of $(D^1)^{\times m}$ is given by $C_{\sigma\subset\sigma}$ for some $\sigma\subset[m]$.
 Let $\Sd L$ denote the barycentric subdivision of a simplicial complex $L$.
 Then the vertices of $\Sd\Delta^{[m]}$ are non-empty subsets of $[m]$, so we can define a piecewise linear map